 12 Tribes/12 months

-The Arizal teaches that there is a correlation between the Twelve Tribes of Israel and the twelve months of the Jewish Year.
-He learns this from Parshat Naso which teaches about the inauguration of the Holy Mishkan.
-Each day of the inauguration a prince from a different tribe brought their gift as an offering to the Mizbach-the Alter.
+The Arizal teaches that there is a correlation between each of the Twelve Tribes of Israel to the twelve months of the Jewish Year.
+He learns this from Parshat Naso which teaches about the inauguration of the Holy Mishkan, that each of the twelve days of the inauguration, a prince from a different tribe brought their gift as an offering to the Mizbach-the Alter.
 Day one of the inauguration is/was on Rosh Chodesh Nissan and it continued for twelve days.
 With this the Arizal connects the day of the month to the Tribe which on that particular day gave its offering.
 Day one, which hints to the first month of the year, The Tribe of Yehuda brought its gift, and therefore The Tribe of Yehuda correlates to the first month-Nissan.
 Day two, Issachar-Iyar, day three, Zebulon-Sivan, day four, Reuvain-Tammuz, day five, Shimon-Av, day six, Gad-Elul, day seven, Ephraim-Tishrei, day eight, Cheshvan-Menashe, day nine, Benyamin-Kislev, day ten Dan-Tevet, day eleven, Asher-Shvat, day twelve Naphtali-Adar.
 When there is a thirteen month year-a leap year, the Arizal connects the thirteenth month to Yoseph.

 Seeing also the formation of how the Tribes are camped around the Mishkan opens gates of our understanding of the The Jewish Year.

 The source for this formation of the Twelve Tribes camped around the Mishkan is from the Midrash Tanchuma.
 Rashi quotes the Midrash (Bamidbar 2/2)and explains that the Twelve Sons of Yakov/Jacob before their fathers “death” were instructed by Jacob their father about the manner in which he wants his coffin carried out of Egypt.
-The instruction was that these three sons of the Twelve Tribes\Twelve Sons of Jacob would be on this side of Jacob’s coffin and so on, completing all of the four sides of Jacobs coffin.
+The instruction was that precisely these particular three sons of the Twelve Tribes\Twelve Sons of Jacob would be on this side of Jacob’s coffin and so on, completing all of the four sides of Jacobs coffin.
 Jacob then exclaimed to his twelve sons that this will also be the exact formation of how your families, The Twelve Tribes, in the future will encamp around The Holy Miskan.

 With this knowledge of how The Tribes/Sons of Jacob are encamped around the Holy Mishkan with their father Jacob so to speak as being the in the center namely the Mishkan/tabernacle itself, enlightens us to understand why it is that Jacob must cross his right and left hands while blessing his two grandsons Ephraim and Menasseh.
-The Torah tells us that Yakov/Jacob switched his hands crossing one over the other placing his right hand upon Ephraim and his left had upon Menasseh.
+As The Torah tells us that Yakov/Jacob switched his hands crossing one over the other placing his right hand upon Ephraim and his left had upon Menasseh.
 Well low and behold, just look at our chart and imagine as we said, YakovJacob to be the center of the encampment, the Mishkan/Tabernacle itself, and from this perspective indeed Jacob in order to put his right hand on Ephraim and his left hand on Menasseh he must yes cross his hands!